Welcome to our site!

 Click here to send us your e-address to get our monthly newsletter.
 You may opt out at any time, but we hope you'll enjoy our information, which is sent on or around the15th of each month.

-Please check back for site and date information on 2014 clinics.
+Please check back for dates and sites of future vaccination clinics.

 To make an appointment with Lynn Foster, D.V.M.,